 Examples of other third parties with whom the University will share information include the following:

-- Relevant government departments to whom the University has a statutory obligation to release information (eg HEFCE; Council Tax offices; UK Visas and Immigration; the Disclosure and Barring Service and the Higher Education Statistics Agency (HESA).
-Details on the use of data by HESA is provided in the HESA Student Data Collection Notice?.
+- Relevant government departments to whom the University has a statutory obligation to release information (eg Office for Students; Council Tax offices; UK Visas and Immigration; the Disclosure and Barring Service and the Higher Education Statistics Agency (HESA).
+Details on the use of data by HESA is provided in the HESA Student Data Collection Notice.

 - Student sponsors (eg Local Education Authorities, Student Loans Company, funding councils and embassies)

 - The Students' Union, to enable the Union to issue your NUS card, return lost property and contact you in relation to service provision development, representation and democracy